Toyota MR2: TOM'S T020

 Apart from Toyota Racing Development, TOM'S also released official body kits and a variety of tuning parts for the MR2.
 The "T020" as it was called, was powered by a naturally aspirated 2.2L stroked 3S-GE that produced 175 kW at 6,800 rpm, this was due to more aggressive "F3" cams, a stroker kit, better intake flow with the aid of the "TOM'S Hyper Induction Carbon" intake kit, and an upgraded exhaust system labeled the "TOM'S Barrel", a lightened flywheel was also equipped to help the engine rev easier.
 The T020 also featured a more race-oriented suspension/chassis set up via camber kits, upgraded tie-rods, strut bars, roll center adjusters, stiffer springs, race shock absorbers, and sports brake pads.
 These modifications lowered the vehicle's center of gravity for increased agility and stability while cornering.
 The engine modifications enabled the T020 to accelerate from 0–60 mph in 4.9 seconds.
 A sportier look was given to the vehicle as well through engine scoops, side skirts, a Ferrari 348-esque rear light grille, forged wheels, revised bumper designs, and a larger rear spoiler.

-Whilst the T020 was normally aspirated, TOM'S also produced equipment for turbocharged models — e.g. wastegates, boost controllers, air filters, a 3S-GTE version of their "TOM'S Barrel" exhaust system, and "T.E.C.
+While the T020 normally featured natural aspiration, TOM'S also produced equipment for turbocharged models — e.g. wastegates, boost controllers, air filters, a 3S-GTE version of their "TOM'S Barrel" exhaust system, and "T.E.C.
 II" Engine Control Units.
-TOM'S still keeps a T020 part list on their website, and there are still T020 part catalogues in circulation between enthusiasts to this day, albeit second-hand.
+TOM'S still keeps a T020 part list on their website, and there are still T020 part catalogues in circulation between buyers to this day, albeit second-hand.

 An MR Spider with the unique engine lid.